-The thermal channel NEDT values in cycle 26 are consistent with previous operations and within the requirements.
+The thermal channel NEDT values in cycle 27 are consistent with previous operations and within the requirements.
 NEDT values for each cycle, averaged over all detectors and both Earth views, are shown in Table 3 and Table 4.

-Figure 9: NEDT trend for the thermal channels in cycle 26.
+Figure 9: NEDT trend for the thermal channels in cycle 27.
 Blue points were calculated from the cold blackbody signal and red points from the hot blackbody.
 The square symbols show results calculated from the nadir view and crosses show results from the oblique view.
 Results are plotted for all detectors and integrators, which is why there are several different levels within the same colour points (particularly for S8 and F2).
+Note that the gaps are due to data availability issues at the MPC, and are not due to any instrument or satellite problem.